Preparing for Your Kitchen Remodel

-You and your Contractor/Installer should have a Pre-Construction Meeting.This meeting should cover all the topics for you to prepare your house and yourselves for the kitchen remodeling project.
+You and your Contractor/Installer should have a Pre-Construction Meeting.This meeting should cover all the topics for Preparing for your Kitchen Remodel for your house and yourselves.

 - Empty your Kitchen Cabinets – don’t put your stuff in the path where the worker will be using, make sure you decide this with your Project Manager or Lead Carpenter